 3SquaresVT (known under federal law as the SNAP program and known commonly as “food stamps”) is available to help you meet your family’s food needs.

 Even if you have never received 3SquaresVT before, you should apply if your income has changed and your family is experiencing food insecurity.
-Some laws and procedures for the 3SquaresVT program have changed due to the COVID-19 coronavirus, and more changes are expected soon.
-We’ll continue to update this page regularly.

 - Phone: 1-800-479-6151